Putin Trip Goes Awry With Angry Protests and Awkward Photo Ops

 The European Parliament’s website was down following the terror sponsor announcement in what appeared to be a Distributed Denial of Service (DDoS) attack, in which hackers flood a site with traffic so it can no longer function.
 European Parliament President Roberta Metsola said it was a “cyberattack” for which “pro-Kremlin” hackers claimed responsibility.
 A spokesperson said it was a DDoS attack.

-“My response: Slava Ukraini,” Metsola said on Twitter, repeating a phase that means “Glory to Ukraine.”
+“My response: Slava Ukraini,” Metsola said on Twitter, repeating a phrase that means “Glory to Ukraine.”

 The interruption had echoes of Latvia’s experience when it designated Russia a state sponsor of terror in August, after which Latvia’s parliament website was down in another apparent DDoS attack.